 This section gives a description of the different layers defined in our model.
-The use of a multi-language framework provides us with more mechanisms to obtain a better performance tuning the devices in an optimal way.
+The use of a multi-language framework provides the user with mechanisms to obtain a good performance, tuning the devices in an optimal way.
 A graphical representation is depicted in Fig. 1.

 The 1st layer (distributed environment) Nowadays, one of the most economic ways to assemble a heterogeneous system is to interconnect a set of individual machines, also called nodes, such as personal computer, laptops, complex virtual host machines or even other supercomputing systems composed in turn by other machines.
-The nodes found in these heterogeneous environments usually consist in shared-memory systems, with very different computational-power capabilities.
+The nodes found in these heterogeneous environments usually consist in shared-memory systems, with very different computational capabilities.
 It is necessary to apply communication and synchronization mechanisms in order to coordinate these machines for the parallel resolution of the problem.
-The first layer of TuCCompi (see Fig. 1) is responsible of managing the coordination of these nodes without taking into account the specific hardware details and features of each machine.
+The first layer of TuC-Compi (see Fig. 1) is responsible of managing the coordination of these nodes without taking into account the specific hardware details and features of each machine.
 In order to communicate and synchronize these nodes, we use MPI (Message Passing Interface) as message passing tool.

 The 2nd layer (shared-memory systems) Most computers nowadays are composed by several processing units (we will name them CPU-cores) that share a global address space.
-Additionally, there are other devices, such as GPUs, FPGAs and Xeon Phi among others, that are also able to perform computational actions at the same time but usually they have to be governed by a CPU-core.
+Additionally, there are other accelerator devices, such as GPUs, FPGAs and Xeon Phi, that are usually controlled by a host system (CPU) and are capable of executing kernels independently.
 Although the use of these devices implies the computational sacrifice of a CPU-core, their performance is higher than the one obtained by this CPU-core.
 In this layer of TuCCompi we use the concept of "computational unit" for any CPU-core or device that shares the global memory hosted in a node.
 This second layer is responsible of the coordination of all computational units inside the node.
-If there were devices in the machine, like the GPUs present in Fig. 1, this layer would automatically deploy the parallel version of the algorithm to the CPU-cores responsible of the device management, and the sequential version to the rest of CPU-cores.
-In order to manage these resources we use OpenMP as thread-management environment
+If there were such accelerator devices in the machine, like the GPUs present in Fig. 1, this layer would automatically deploy the parallel version of the algorithm to the CPU-cores responsible of the management of those devices, and the sequential version to the rest of CPU-cores.
+In order to manage these resources we use OpenMP as thread-management environment.

-The 3rd layer (GPU devices) An emerging way of parallel computing includes the use of hardware accelerators, such as GPUs.
+The 3rd layer (GPU devices) An emerging way of parallel computing includes the use of hardware accelerators, such as GPUs, FPGAs and Xeon Phi.
 Their powerful capability have triggered their massive use to speed up high-level parallel computations.
-For certain problems, the use of a parallel implementation of an algorithm in these hardware accelerators can offer huge speedups against the sequential algorithms deployed in the CPU-cores.
+For certain problems, the use of a parallel implementation of an algorithm in these hardware accelerators can offer huge speedups against the sequential algorithms deployed in the CPUcores.
 However, their management is much more complicated than any multi-core system.
-If these kind of devices are found in a shared-memory system, the third layer automatically deploys the parallel-algorithm execution into them additionally to the sequential execution of the remaining node CPUcores.
-In order to manage these devices, we use CUDA as programming environment.
+If these kind of devices are found in a shared-memory system, the third layer automatically deploys the parallel-algorithm execution into them, in addition to the sequential execution of the remaining node CPU-cores.
+In our prototype implementation we have included CUDA to manage GPU devices.